 Woodland management plans where red squirrels are present should aim to maintain seed bearing stands and design restructuring plans to ensure further seed bearing stands are created.
-This could be achieved by the use of additional diverse conifer species and use of Low Impact Silvicultural Systems as well as native woodland.
+This could be achieved by the use of additional diverse conifer species and use of low-impact silvicultural systems (LISS) as well as native woodland.